adileo/zattera.dev/README.md

 ## What Zattera does

 > **Status note:** Pre-alpha.
-Zattera.dev is an ambitious PoC/experiment, the base structure is entirely "vibe-coded" even if architectural choices and most of the tests are taken seriously by the mantainer.
-We are looking for alpha testers.
+Zattera.dev is an ambitious PoC/experiment, the base structure is entirely "vibe-coded" even if architectural choices and most of the tests are taken manually by the mantainer.
+We are looking for early adopters/alpha testers.

-### Platform model

-- **Single Go binary** — CLI, control plane, worker agent, proxy, and registry in one binary
-- **Docker only** — no Postgres, Redis, etcd, nginx, or certbot on hosts
-- **Embedded Raft state** — no external control-plane database
-- **One-line install & join** — workers join with `--join` + token
-- **Single node → cluster** — fully functional on one machine; grow with `--join`, drain/remove nodes

 ### Deploy & build